 As we mentioned, there are no logs.
 Even under proper court order or DMCA takedowns, there is no information provided.
 TorGuard protects itself from abuse by server basis without needing to know which one user is perpetrating the activity.
 Using firewall rules, it can quickly stop spam or respond to any DMCA take down request by simply blocking the source.
-This effectively leaves legitimate users secure and private.
-They are able to stop violations very effectively and quickly in 24 hours or less.
+This effectively leaves legitimate users secure and private, and allows TorGuard to quickly respond to take-down notices in 24 hours or less.

 128-256-bit AES encryption matched with Perfect Forward Secrecy (TLS) handshakes provide a high standard level of security.
 As mentioned in the features section, DPI Bypass, or Deep Packet Inspection protection is available.
-It is called ‘Stealth’ and allows users to utilize a VPN even where local authorities attempt to block all encrypted tunnels, such as China or UAE.
+It is called ‘Stealth’ and allows users to utilize a VPN even where local authorities attempt to block all encrypted tunnels, such as China, UAE, Iran and Syria.
 Additional to blocking ads, live malware protection is also always on with VPN plans.
 Finally, the app also features built in leak protection against WebRTC, DNS, and IPv6 leaks.

 Speed & Stability: